ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 it is important to distinguish that the use of security protocols requires more consideration.

-It is not a goal to allow software implementations to automatically switch between different security protocols, even where their interfaces to transport and applications is equivalent.
+It is not a goal to allow software implementations to automatically switch between different security protocols, even where their interfaces to transport and applications are equivalent.
 Even between versions, security protocols have subtly different guarantees and vulnerabilities.
 Thus, any implementation needs to only use the set of protocols and algorithms that are requested by applications or by a system policy.